RevolutionAnalytics/checkpoint/README.md

 ## Managing checkpoints

+To update an existing checkpoint, for example if you need new packages installed, call `create_checkpoint()` again.
+Any existing packages will remain untouched.

 The functions `delete_checkpoint()` and `delete_all_checkpoints()` allow you to remove checkpoint directories that are no longer required.
 They check that the checkpoint(s) in question are not actually in use before deleting.

 Each time `create_checkpoint()` is run, it saves a series of json files in the main checkpoint directory.
 These are outputs from the `pkgdepends` package, which `checkpoint` uses to perform the actual package installation, and can help you debug any problems that may occur.